haydengunraj/COVIDNet-CT/docs/train_eval_inference.md

     --ckpt_name model \
     --plot_confusion
 ```
-For more options and information, `python run_covid_ct.py val --help`
+For more options and information, `python run_covid_ct.py test --help`

 ## Steps for inference
 **DISCLAIMER: Do not use this prediction for self-diagnosis.
 You should check with